LukeGrahamLandry/franca/README.md

 - manual memory management with explicit allocators
 - no seperate build system language. write a program that builds your program
 - c abi support so you can call extern-c code written in other languages
-  - (limitations: no f16,f80,f128,i128,bitfields,tls,stack switching)

-## Supported Targets

-The self-hosted backend generates machine code for arm64 (aarch64), amd64 (x86_64), riscv64, and wasm32.
-There is no dependency on assemblers, linkers, llvm, or xcode-codesign.

-- mach-o (macos), elf (linux)
-- executables, dynamic libraries, relocatable object files
-- jit for comptime execution

-On windows you can use WSL.

-The compiler does not depend on libc (on linux, when built with -syscalls).

-The webassembly target is still a work in progress (doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.

 ## Nontrivial Example Programs